-Answer: Gloria, let’s sandwich a segment of lawn (mentally) between two pieces of glass, much like a scientist would do in studying the habits of insects and growing patterns of grass.
+Answer: Gloria, let’s sandwich a segment of lawn (mentally) between two pieces of glass, much like a scientist would do in studying the habits of insect pests and growing patterns of grass.

-This gives us a cross section of earth, top grass, searching roots, and the insect enemies.
-With lawns a struggle is constantly going on, and survival of the fittest is an ever-present law.
+This gives us a cross-section of earth, top grass, searching grass roots, grass blades and the insect enemies.
+With lawns, a struggle is constantly going on, and survival of the fittest is an ever-present law.

-The grub is powered for movement.
+These common lawn pests are powered for movement in the areas of your turf.
 Upon its head are two sickle-like jaws which thrust forward, moving earth for its passage, and a set of eating jaws.

 Three pairs of slender legs. tipped with single claws, extend from the body, enabling it to burrow through the earth.
 Its almost transparent body is lined with firm muscles.
 The bristles on its back help move the grub along.

 About one-fourth to one inch in length, the grub is one of the most dangerous insects to lawns.
 It curls up just below the soil’s surface, eating away at roots.

 When earth becomes springy to your step and the grass is no longer green, but a dead brown so dead that it can be rolled back… you know the grub has struck, for the roots have been cut below the surface.

 Besides the grub are wireworms, rootworms and root maggots.
 Their “meat” is the small grass roots of your turf areas, but they’ll chew away at vegetables and flowers also.

 Another enemy is the ant.
 Its great numbers make it one of the most common of the lawn insects.
 In its perpetual digging and depositing of earth upon the surface, the ant destroys grass.